-The following table sets forth information regarding beneficial ownership of our ordinary shares as of May 31, 2021, by:
+The following table sets forth information regarding beneficial ownership of our ordinary shares as of December 31, 2021, by:

-• each of our directors and executive officers;

-all of our directors and executive officers as a group;

-• each person, or group of affiliated persons, known to us to be the beneficial owner of more than 5% of our outstanding ordinary shares.
+- each of our directors and executive officers; - all of our directors and executive officers as a group; - each person, or group of affiliated persons, known to us to be the beneficial owner of more than 5% of our outstanding ordinary shares.

 The beneficial ownership of our ordinary shares is determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power, or the right to receive the economic benefit of ownership.
-For purposes of the table below, we deem ordinary shares issuable pursuant to options and warrants that are currently exercisable or exercisable within 60 days of May 31, 2021 to be outstanding and to be beneficially owned by the person holding the options for the purposes of computing the percentage ownership of any other person.
+For purposes of the table below, we deem ordinary shares issuable pursuant to options and warrants that are currently exercisable or exercisable within 60 days of December 31, 2021 to be outstanding and to be beneficially owned by the person holding the options for the purposes of computing the percentage ownership of that person, but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.

-The percentage of shares beneficially owned has been computed on the basis of 42,735,052 ordinary shares outstanding as of May 31, 2021.
+The percentage of shares beneficially owned has been computed on the basis of 45,133,945 ordinary shares outstanding as of December 31, 2021.

 As mentioned above, on April 8, 2021 we effectuated a 1-for-4.44926 capital consolidation of our outstanding ordinary shares, pursuant to which the number of our outstanding ordinary shares was decreased to 27,021,100.
 We have adjusted all outstanding options, warrants and other rights entitling their holders to purchase ordinary shares, as required by the terms of these securities.
 In particular, we have reduced the conversion ratio used in the Share Consolidation, and increased the exercise price in accordance with the terms of each security based on the same ratio.
 The reverse stock split did not otherwise affect any of the rights currently accruing to holders of our ordinary shares, or options or warrants exercisable for our ordinary shares.
-All share and related option and warrant information presented in this registration statement have been retroactively adjusted to reflect the reduced number of shares outstanding and the increase in share price that resulted from the Share Consolidation.
+All share and related option and warrant information presented in this Annual Report have been retroactively adjusted to reflect the reduced number of shares outstanding and the increase in share price that resulted from the Share Consolidation.